 Wouter H., a technical team lead network & security at Missing Piece BV, notes, "Any alert that we get is an actionable alert.
 Immediately, there is information that we can just click through, see the point in time, what happened, what caused it, and what automatic actions were taken.
 We can then choose to take any manual actions, if we want, or start our investigation.
 We're no longer looking at digging into information or wading through hundreds of incidents.
 There's a list which says where the status is assigned, e.g., under investigation or investigation finished.
 That is all in the console.
 It has taken away a lot of the administration, which we would normally be doing, and integrated it into the console for us."

-Carbon Black CB Defense is ranked 7th in Endpoint Detection and Response (EDR) with 30 reviews while Cisco Secure Endpoint is ranked 4th in Endpoint Detection and Response (EDR) with 13 reviews.
-Carbon Black CB Defense is rated 7.6, while Cisco Secure Endpoint is rated 8.8.
+Carbon Black CB Defense is ranked 7th in EDR (Endpoint Detection and Response) with 23 reviews while Cisco Secure Endpoint is ranked 4th in EDR (Endpoint Detection and Response) with 12 reviews.
+Carbon Black CB Defense is rated 7.6, while Cisco Secure Endpoint is rated 8.6.
 The top reviewer of Carbon Black CB Defense writes "The manage, detect, and response feature enables Carbon Black to continuously check logs and advise us on how to improve some of the policies".
-On the other hand, the top reviewer of Cisco Secure Endpoint writes "We have gained more visibility into what's going on because it detects a lot of threats".
-Carbon Black CB Defense is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, SentinelOne, Carbon Black CB Response and Darktrace, whereas Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, Cortex XDR by Palo Alto Networks, SentinelOne and Symantec Endpoint Security.
+On the other hand, the top reviewer of Cisco Secure Endpoint writes "Makes it possible to see a threat once and block it across all endpoints and your entire security platform".
+Carbon Black CB Defense is most compared with Microsoft Defender for Endpoint, CrowdStrike Falcon, SentinelOne, Trend Micro Deep Security and Digital Guardian, whereas Cisco Secure Endpoint is most compared with Microsoft Defender for Endpoint, Cortex XDR by Palo Alto Networks, CrowdStrike Falcon, SentinelOne and Symantec Endpoint Security.
 See our Carbon Black CB Defense vs. Cisco Secure Endpoint report.